derkiner/Iyzico_Practicum_Frontend-Projects/Week_3/Assignment_2/README.md

 ## DEMO
 - This website is hosted here => https://dominant-to-do-app.netlify.app/
-- In addition, the relevant screen recording is also attached down below.
+- The relevant screen recording is also attached down below.

 <hr>